greiginsydney/FastLED-DiscoDeathStar/README.md

 8 IO pins from a Teensy 3.6 are feeding a total of 64 "columns" (horizontal in the image), each 1.5m or 45 LEDs deep.
 Each IO pin is driving 8 columns in a serpentine config, thus 360 LEDs.

-The code contains example chases from a range of sources and at this stage I may have not yet fully attributed all authors.
+The code contains example chases from a range of sources and hopefully I have fully attributed all authors.

 It started as a hybrid of
 - https://github.com/FastLED/FastLED/wiki/Parallel-Output